-The LPSC fiscal program agenda comprises the following ten (10) key components:
+The LPSC fiscal program agenda comprises the following ten (10) key components: Rearrange these to place a focus on assets

 - 1. Break even annual operating positions; - 2.
 Ensuring that any rate increases meet underlying costs as well as annual growth in expenditures; - 3.
 Medium-term pricing paths for any ongoing adjustments to rates and charges; - 4.
 Smart strategic planning processes and 'real world' documents; - 5.
 Asset management planning prioritised and directly linked to the long term financial plan; - 6.
 Councillor and management capacity and expertise developed and maintained; - 7.
 Sound policies and guidelines around smart growth and use of restricted assets; - 8.
 Smart use of borrowings for infrastructure when justified through a rigorous capital expenditure review and identification of revenue sources to meet any loan repayments; - 9.
 Good accounting and fully integrated financial systems; and - 10.
 Good-quality performance reporting systems to measure performance and operational efficiencies.